 “When fructose reaches the liver,” says Dr. William J. Whelan, a biochemist at the University of Miami School of Medicine, “the liver goes bananas and stops everything else to metabolize the fructose.” – Wikipedia

 In other words, when we eat glucose we have controlling mechanisms.
-We can use the glucose for energy and/or produce insulin to convert the glucose into fat and save it as stored energy.
+We can use the glucose for energy and/or to convert the glucose into fat and save it as stored energy.
 Fructose on the other hand bypasses the controlling mechanisms and is directly converted to fatty acids.
 So all the fructose we eat is converted to fat.